8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 An even easier solution is to run your Facebook contest with RafflePress, the best WordPress giveaway plugin.

 RafflePress comes with a built-in giveaway rules generator.
-This generator allows you to create a detailed set of contest rules by entering some essential information.
+This giveaway rules template allows you to create a detailed set of contest rules and promotion guidelines by entering some essential information.

 You can then show the official rules right inside the RafflePress giveaway widget.

-In addition to the rules above, Facebook requires that you clearly state that your promotion isn’t affiliated with Meta in any way.
+In addition to the rules above, Facebook contest guidelines require that you clearly state that your promotion isn’t affiliated with Meta in any way.
 This includes clarifying that “the promotion is in no way sponsored, endorsed, administered by, or associated with Meta.”

 There are several ways you can tell participants about this, including:

-You can even use all of the methods above to ensure your audience is well-informed.
+You can even use all the methods above to ensure your audience is well-informed.

 Facebook allows you to run only certain types of contests on the platform.
 You’re allowed to run: